If you want to boost your running speed while cutting injury risk, increase your running cadence.

 Let’s look at some of them.

 A study published in Medicine & Science in Sports & Exercise has provided evidence that subtle increases in cadence can reduce the energy absorbed by a runner’s weight-bearing joints.

-Then, while using three-dimensional kinematics, the researchers looked at the impact forces going through the hips, knees, and ankle joints.
+The subjects were told to run as their usual cadence, faster than their usual cadence, and slower than their usual cadence, and then, while using three-dimensional kinematics, the researchers looked at the impact forces going through the hips, knees, and ankle joints.

 When the participants adopted a running cadence around 15 percent faster than their preferred step frequency, the load on their weight-bearing joints significantly decreased.